Soil Minerals and Soil Testing for Organic Gardeners

 Citric acid cycle

 An essential amino acid is one that cannot be synthesized by the organism requiring it; it must be supplied as part of the diet.
 For humans, there are nine essential amino acids.
 All of them contain nitrogen, but one of them, methionine, also contains sulfur.
 As methionine Is needed for the synthesis of other sulfur containing amino acids such as cysteine and taurine, a deficiency of sulfur in the soil leading to a deficiency of amino acids could well explain why it is so difficult to increase stable humus in the soil.
-Because the soil's decomposition microbes are not able to synthesize the full range of amino acids, the microbes cannot complete the conversion of organic matter into stable humus.
-As the organic matter breaks down it releases the stored nitrogen to the air as ammonia, while the carbonaceous components of organic matter off-gas as CO2.
-The percentage of soil organic matter remains unchanged, no matter how much is added.
+Because the soil's decomposition microbes are not able to synthesize the full range of amino acids, the microbes cannot complete the conversion of organic matter into humus.
+In the absence of essential minerals, as the organic matter breaks down it releases the stored nitrogen to the air as ammonia, while the carbonaceous components of organic matter off-gas as CO2.
+The percentage of stable soil organic matter remains unchanged, no matter how much organic matter is added.

 Not that long ago, as recently as the 1950s and ‘60s, sulfur was a common component of many fertilizers.
 Ammonium sulfate was used as a primary N fertilizer and single super-phosphate, made by treating ground-up phosphate rock with sulfuric acid, was a primary P fertilizer.
 The development of commercial urea fertilizers in which ammonia is reacted with CO2 took sulfur out of the lineup in nitrogen amendments.
 The widespread use of Mono- and Di-ammonium phosphate fertilizers, replacing single and triple super-phosphate, eliminated sulfur from P amendments (along with many trace elements and calcium).
 Placing pollution controls on coal-fired powerplants removed that source of atmospheric S. All we are left with to supply sulfur are volcanoes, and there are not enough of them going off at any given time to supply much.
 Most agricultural soils are seriously deficient in sulfur.
 At least 95% of all soil tests this writer looks at show a severe sulfur deficiency.